grafana/grafana/docs/sources/alerting/create-alerts.md

 # Create alerts

-Alerting in Grafana allows you to attach rules to your dashboard panels.
+Grafana alerting allows you to attach rules to your dashboard panels.
 When you save the dashboard, Grafana extracts the alert rules into a separate alert rule storage and schedules them for evaluation.

 {{< imgbox max-width="1000px" img="/img/docs/alerting/drag_handles_gif.gif" caption="Alerting overview" >}}